 Let gratitude lead.

-Gratitude is disarming.
-When words are hard, thank God for what’s real—the laughter, the food, even the family dog stationed under the table.
-Gratitude creates a little room for grace to slip in quietly.
+Gratitude is disarming in a way that almost nothing else is.
+When the words are hard, thank God for what’s real – the laughter, the food, even the family dog stationed strategically under the table.
+Gratitude makes a little room for grace to slip in without anyone feeling managed.

 Make space for everyone.